fossabot/GiG.Core/docs/GiG.Core.ApplicationMetrics.Prometheus.Orleans.Silo.md

 # GiG.Core.ApplicationMetrics.Prometheus.Orleans.Silo

-This Library provides an API to register a telemetry consumer to ship metrics to Prometheus.
+This Library provides an API for Orleans to register a telemetry consumer to ship metrics to Prometheus.

 ## Basic Usage